-Based on housing information, schools in Upper Stoney Creek, Binbrook and Flamborough will continue to have accommodation pressures until new facilities can be constructed.
-In January 2017, Tiffany Hills Elementary School was completed in the Meadowlands area of Ancaster to accommodate students from new development.
-In Glanbrook/Upper Stoney Creek, a school site in the Summit Park neighbourhood was purchased and the Ministry of Education approved the funding for a new 625 pupil place JK-8 school.
-Shannen Koostachin school opened for the 2019/2020 school year.
-Additional school sites in Binbrook, Upper Stoney Creek, Flamborough and Winona have been identified through the City of Hamilton's secondary plans.
-HWDSB will purchase these lands once available to do so.
-On pages 3-6 of this section are maps illustrating the lands that have been identified through the City of Hamilton circulation as being in various stages of subdivision or condominium application process.
+Based on municipal housing data and development applications, schools in Upper/Lower Stoney Creek, Binbrook and Flamborough will continue to have accommodation pressures until new facilities can be constructed.
+The Ministry of Education has approved the construction of a second 615 pupil place K-8 school in the Binbrook community.
+Once the identified school site is available, purchased by HWDSB and the area is serviced, construction can commence.
+Additional school sites in Flamborough and Winona have been identified through the City of Hamilton's secondary plans.
+HWDSB will purchase these lands once available.

+On pages 8-11 of this section are maps illustrating the lands that have been identified through the City of Hamilton circulation as being in various stages of subdivision or condominium application process.

-(Canada Mortgage and Housing Corporation, 2020)
+(Canada Mortgage and Housing Corporation, 2021)